Professor Challenger

 Powers/Abilities: None, though his willpower and intellect are near superhuman.

-History: Professor George Challenger, created by Sir Arthur Conan Doyle, is a Victorian / Edwardian adventurer and scientist.
-Described as "a cave-man in a lounge suit", he is known for his fiery temper and outrageous (but generally correct) scientific theories.
+History: Professor George Challenger was a Victorian / Edwardian adventurer and scientist.
+Described as "a cave-man in a lounge suit", he was known for his fiery temper and outrageous (but generally correct) scientific theories.
 He first came to wide-spread public notice when he led an expedition to a lost world of dinosaurs located atop a South American plateau.

 Sometime after he returned from this adventure, he discovered a poisonous gas belt which was in Earth's path.
 Unable to convince people he wasn't insane when he tried to warn them, he sealed himself, and a select group of family and friends, in his house, protecting them whilst the planet passed through this spatial anomaly.
 For a while the people he had saved believed they were the only life left on Earth, but luckily the gas proved to have only rendered everyone else unconscious, not dead.